animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-You can specify which {data-store-name} components the SSL configuration settings should applied by using the nested `@EnableSsl` annotation, `components` attribute with enumerated values from the `Component` enum, as follows:
+You can specify which GemFire components the SSL configuration settings should applied by using the nested `@EnableSsl` annotation, `components` attribute with enumerated values from the `Component` enum, as follows: